 - FR 101 Survey of French Literature I: Middle Ages to 1800 (4) Prerequisite: FR 004.
 An historical overview of French literature through the medieval and renaissance periods, 17th and 18th centuries.
 All lectures, oral presentations, and class discussions given in French; all papers and examinations written in French. - FR 102 Survey of French Literature II: 1800 to Present (4) Prerequisite: FR 004.
 An historical overview of French literature through romanticism, realism, symbolism, and modern periods.
 All lectures, oral presentations, and class discussions given in French; all papers and examinations written in French. - FR 103 French Theatre of the 17th Century (4) Prerequisite: FR 004.
 Masterpieces from the Baroque and classical periods in 17th century drama, tragedy and comedy.
 Original texts read and discussed in French; all papers and examinations written in French. - FR 104 French Novel of the 19th Century (4) Prerequisite: FR 004.
 Literary classics of the romantic, realist, and naturalist movements.
 Original texts read and discussed in French; all papers and examinations written in French. - FR 105 French Literature of the 20th Century (4) Prerequisite: FR 004.
 Major achievements in novel, poetry, drama, and screenplay.
-Original texts read and discussed in French; all papers and examinations written in French. - FR 150 Cross-Cultural Studies (4) A course designed to help you get the most out of your study abroad experience by preparing you for it intellectually, culturally, emotionally, and spiritually.
+Original texts read and discussed in French; all papers and examinations written in French. - FR 110 Chivalric Tradition in French Literature (4) Prerequisite: Upper Division French Literature Course.
+Chivalry is a concept and practice constructed in the Middle Ages and a theme in literary works of every period, from medieval times to the present day.
+This course will explore that tradition in France by focusing on four genres: an 11th-century epic poem, a 12th-century courtly romance, an early 17th-century play, and a late 17th-century novel.
+The course is taught in French; the readings are translations of Old French into modern French; discussions, oral presentations, research, and papers are in French. - FR 150 Cross-Cultural Studies (4) A course designed to help you get the most out of your study abroad experience by preparing you for it intellectually, culturally, emotionally, and spiritually.
 Taught each Spring for students planning to study abroad the following academic year.
-(Note: This course is taught in English and does not count for the French minor.) - FR 190 Internship (2,4) Prerequisite: consent of the instructor.
+(Note: This course is taught in English and does not count for the French minor.)

+- FR 190 Internship (2,4) Prerequisite: consent of the instructor.
 Supervised field work in the Santa Barbara area in which the student has the opportunity to use his or her French.
-Field work may be in schools, businesses, churches, social service agencies, etc. An ongoing personal log and a portfolio of work accomplished as well as regular sessions with the supervisor are required.

-FR 195 Seminar (2,4) Prerequisite: FR 101, FR 102, FR 103, FR 104 or FR 105.
+Field work may be in schools, businesses, churches, social service agencies, etc. An ongoing personal log and a portfolio of work accomplished as well as regular sessions with the supervisor are required. - FR 195 Seminar (2,4) Prerequisite: FR 101, FR 102, FR 103, FR 104 or FR 105.
 Advanced study on a single author, genre, or topic.
 Recent seminar: The Chivalric Tradition in French Literature.